 The Aardvark taxidermist’s process and method

-When making an aardvark mount, careful planning is key to getting a high-quality result.
+When making an Aardvark mount, careful planning is key to getting a high-quality result.
 When tanning and oiling the skins, only the best chemicals and methods are used.
 This ensures that the skins will last for many years.

-Your preferred form for the aardvark will be chosen after taking your measurements into account, and the posture of your form will be changed at no extra cost.
-Full-mount aardvark trophies come with bases made to look like the animal’s natural habitat and made just for the aardvark mount.
+Your preferred form for the Aardvark will be chosen after taking your measurements into account, and the posture of your form will be changed at no extra cost.
+Full-mount Aardvark trophies come with bases made to look like the animal’s natural habitat and made just for the Aardvark mount.

-The taxidermy process at Life-Form takes your prized aardvark trophy and gives it a whole new meaning by using only the best materials and drawing on more than 40 years of experience in the field.
+The taxidermy process at Life-Form takes your prized Aardvark trophy and gives it a whole new meaning by using only the best materials and drawing on more than 40 years of experience in the field.

 When repair is needed, every effort is made to fix cuts and scrapes and lessen bullet damage.
 Existing scars are left alone unless the client asks for them to be taken away.